-Chris Littlecott leads E3G's activities on the transition from coal to clean energy, with a focus on supporting the growing international diplomatic effort to accelerate the phase out of coal power generation.
+Chris Littlecott leads E3G's activities on the transition from coal to clean energy, with a focus on supporting the growing international transition effort to accelerate the phase out of coal power generation.

 Chris has been closely involved in UK coal policy since 2008.
 He has worked as a policy analyst, civil society advocate, and advisor to government throughout this period, helping to shape the UK’s progress from facing a wave of new coal power plant proposals through to its world-leading commitment to an end to coal power generation.
 Chris currently leads E3G’s strategic advice to decision makers on the global coal transition challenge as well as analytical projects such as E3G’s annual scorecard of progress on coal by G7 countries.